Rokasbarasa1/STM32-Quadcopter/README.md

 * X remove comments from both remote and quadcopter.
 * X add loop timing to remote to have constant refresh rate
 * !
 Implement logging to sd card and log in a format that can be understood by something like betaflight blackbox analyzer
+* !
+Make sure the motors never stop spinning at even at the lowest setting when controlled by the remote.
+This will help responsiveness.